marvel-uiuc/ilw-header-megamenu/README.md

 - While all dropdowns are closed: Use `Tab/Shift + Tab` or `left/right arrow keys` move the user across the top level navigation bar.
 - Open a dropdown: Focus on the toggle button and press `enter` or `space`.
 - Navigate an open dropdown: `Tab/Shift + Tab` or `down/up arrow keys` will go down/up the list.
-- Close an open dropdown: Press `escape` to close and return focus to the corresponding toggle button. `Left/right arrow keys` will close the dropdown and go to the next item in the top level navigation bar.
+- Close an open dropdown: Click anywhere else on the screen, press `escape` to close and return focus to the corresponding toggle button or hitting the `Left/right arrow keys` will close the dropdown and go to the next item in the top level navigation bar.
+- Focus stays on the same menu item when the browser changes sizes to switch between mega and hamburger menu

 ### ARIA
 - Each toggle button will get the attributes: `aria-haspopup="true"`, `aria-expanded="true"`, `aria-controls="parent-name-menu"` and `aria-label="Toggle parent-name submenu`.
 The SVG will get `aria-hidden="true"`